 - A stye is a red, painful bump on the eyelid caused by a bacterial infection of the sebaceous glands.

 Genetically inherited eye problems

 Some eye problems are genetically inherited.
-Five out of every 10 000 children are born with eye malformations, according to the Children’s National Health System, so it is relatively rare.
-Examples include: anopthalmia (where an eye or both eyes are absent) and underdeveloped optic nerves.
+Five out of every 10,000 children are born with eye malformations, according to the US Children’s National Health System, so it’s relatively rare.
+Examples include anopthalmia (where an eye or both eyes are absent) and underdeveloped optic nerves.

-A cataract is a clouding of the lens of the eye that can cause a loss of vision.
-This is the leading cause of blindness around the world, according to the Merck Manuals.
-Cataracts can be usually be removed and replaced with an artificial lens.
-Although this is not a very complicated operation, many people around the world do not have access to the type of medical services that can provide this procedure.
+A cataract is a clouding of the lens of the eye that can cause a loss of vision – and the leading cause of blindness throughout the world.
+Cataracts can usually be removed and replaced with an artificial lens.
+Although this isn’t a very complicated operation, many people around the world don’t have access to the type of medical services that can provide this procedure.

 Eye injuries and foreign objects in the eye

-The eyes, though well protected, can suffer injuries ranging from mild, such as a minor corneal scratch to severe, such as retinal detachment.
+Though well protected, the eyes can suffer injuries, ranging from mild (e.g. a minor corneal scratch) to severe (e.g. retinal detachment).

 In the case of injury to the eye in an accident, immediate medical treatment is required to prevent permanent eye damage and vision loss.